wetryingtodorock/getblock-docs/en/rpc-service/avax/ws/avax_eth_maxPriorityFeePerGas.md

 ---
-title: avax:eth_maxPriorityFeePerGas \[WebSocket\] {disallowed}
+title: eth_maxPriorityFeePerGas  {disallowed} - Avalanche
-description: Get the priority fee needed to be included in a block.
+description: Example code for the eth_maxPriorityFeePerGas  {disallowed} ws method. Сomplete guide on how to use eth_maxPriorityFeePerGas  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters